howerj/cdb/readme.md

   could be used with the original hash algorithm so we can perform an exact lookup as well).
 Different indices could be used by specifying a different offset for the initial hash table.
+* [ ] Implement SOUNDEX and try to do something cool with it.

 # BUGS